Odeon leaves the building

 The cinema was handed over to the landlords- Brook Leisure on Friday 29th June 2007.

 The building could no longer be officially referred to as ODEON.
-Chester people of course will keep on calling it the Odeon as it has too many memories for them, and links to the heart of the city.
-When visiting Chester, chances are you will overhear “meet you at the Odeon in ten minutes”.
+Chester people, of a certain age, of course will keep referring to the building as the Odeon.
+It has many memories for them, and links to the heart of the city.
 It is as much a landmark as the Town Hall itself!
+The company remains the leading cinema circuit in the UK, Europe, and worldwide, now owned by AMC.

 Ross Lewis, who worked at the Odeon Chester as duty manager at one point in his career recalls“ I have always been interested in the art deco design of the earlier cinemas, and although the Odeon had been sectioned off into five screens by the time I arrived, there was still plenty of the original features and fittings to see which to me gave the cinema a uniqueness that could not be matched in modern cinema builds.
 I thought that Odeon One was very impressive in design, and without doubt was my favorite screen.
 I liked that cinema very much, and enjoyed every minute I was there”.